JohnTimothyGandeza08/JohnTimothyGandeza08/README.md

-# Hi there, I'm Sebastian Andrew N. Manilag! 👋
+# Hi there, I'm John Timothy M. Gandeza! 👋

 I am passionate about Photo and Video Editing and Web Development.
 I thrive on solving intricate problems and architecting elegant solutions.
 My journey in tech commenced with the BS Information Technology program.